Last updated 24 December 2025

 This means that a landlord will already have received no rental income for three months at the point they serve a Section 8.
 The tenant then has another month before they are required to leave.
 If they refuse to do so, the landlord has to apply for a possession order, which could take some time to make its way through the court process.
 Currently, this is typically around nine weeks, although with the increase in eviction cases needing a court hearing once Section 21 is scrapped, it is highly likely this timeframe will be longer.

-Given that there is little landlords can do about this, other than make sure prospective tenants are thoroughly referenced and credit-checked before they are accepted, it’s especially important to make sure the eviction is legally sound and efficiently handled so it doesn’t take any longer than necessary.
+Given that there is little landlords can do about this, other than ensure prospective tenants are thoroughly referenced and credit-checked before they are accepted, it’s especially important to make sure the eviction is legally sound and efficiently handled so it doesn’t take any longer than necessary.

 “Many landlords don’t fully appreciate that evicting a tenant in arrears is a legal process that requires them to follow certain steps, such as giving the right notice at the right time.
 If they get any part of it wrong, the court can simply throw out their case and they have to start over again from scratch, while their tenant continues to live rent-free in their property.
 My advice to landlords who find themselves in the position of having to evict, is to seek professional help from a legal eviction specialist, such as Landlord Action.
 The pace of change will be fast over the next year and landlords, the courts, and local authorities will need to adapt quickly so that this sector can continue to flourish.”